zaphosting/docs/docs/satisfactory-savegame.md

 Using your Savegame is very easy.
 You can either manage this through the in-game Satisfactory Server Manager or by heading over to your server's dashboard and utilising the **Savegame Manager** section.

+## Conclusion

 You have successfully added a Savegame to your game server.
+For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂